William Barnard Clarke (physician): Curator

 At this point Professor Henslow became the museum's president, and took an increasingly active personal role in its work.
 In 1851 Dr. Clarke contributed an article on the Suffolk Crags (i.e. Red Crag and Coralline Crag) to the Magazine of Natural History.
 He considered that Henslow had made insufficient acknowledgement of his part in identifying the deposit in which the phosphatic nodules of the Crags – the foundation of the Coprolite industry – had been recognized at Felixstowe.
 Charles Darwin, who had borrowed J.D.
 Hooker's copy of the Wreck of the "Favorite", wrote to Henslow in November 1854 asking him to find out from Dr. Clarke whether John Nunn could say what sorts of driftwood were found in Kerguelen.
 The reply, if any, is not recorded.
 Dr. Clarke returned to his medical career.
 In 1854 his brother Dr Edward Clarke emigrated to Launceston, Tasmania, as medical officer aboard the City of Hobart, a voyage which he described in a Journal with a letter of address to his brother.
 Edward spent his last years in Melbourne, Australia.

 Later life

 Both William and his brother Henry had sons named William Barnard Clarke.
 In later life he was widowed, and around 1870 removed to Henry's home at Tynemouth, settling soon after at Fairy Wood Cottage at Nostell, Yorkshire (Census, 1871–1891), where he died in 1894.

-Disambiguation

-William Barnard Clarke the physician/Curator is not: